CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Task 6: Enhance the user experience

+In this task, you will learn how to enhance the user experience of your weather bot by using buttons and cards to present information visually and initiate recommended actions.

 The interactions with the weather bot so far has been through text.
 Users enter text for their intentions and the bot responds with text.
 While text is often a suitable way to communicate, you can enhance the experience through other forms of user interface element.
 For example, you can use buttons to initiate recommended actions, or display a *card* to present information visually.

 ### Task 6.1: Add a button

+In this task, you will learn how to add a button to your bot, allowing users to initiate actions through a simple click.

 1. In the Bot Framework Composer, in the navigation pane, under the **GetWeather** action, select **BeginDialog**.